DidiLamers/PCDH19_sleepscoring/README.md

 ## Use in PCDH19 project
 The main program, SleepScore_mainscript.m, was used to perform sleep scoring of mouse EEG data, measured with the Pinnacle setup.
-Additionally, I used to script event_in_sleepphase.m to find whether detected beta oscillation in the EEG recordings (as detected with ZebraExplore) occurred in NREM sleep episodes.
+Additionally, I used the script event_in_sleepphase.m to find whether detected beta oscillations in the EEG recordings (as detected with ZebraExplore) occurred in NREM sleep episodes.

 ## Usage